hpearson98/completist/README.md

     * I have confirmed that the fonts and colours chosen are easy to understand and the use of aria labels makes the Web Application accessible by running it through lighthouse in devtools.
 ![Screenshot of lighthouse results](assets/images/lighthouse-score.png)
 ## Further Testing
+* The website was tested on Google Chrome, Mozilla Firefox, Microsoft Edge and Safar browsers.
+* The website has been tested on multiple devices with various viewport widths including a desktop, a laptop and an iPhone 14.
 ## Known Bugs

 # Deployment